 Written in bloodless, technocratic language, the plan eschews the “neighborhoods versus downtown” populism Garcia favors at campaign rallies.
 Rather than faulting Rahm for his embrace of austerity, the document identifies wasteful, imprudent fiscal management as the fundamental problem facing Chicago.
 His solution is to cut back on the public sector, eliminating more city and county jobs and consolidating departments.

 There is virtually no discussion about how to generate new revenue — in fact, Garcia refuses to come clean and say whether new revenue is even needed.
 All Chicagoans are told is that “if new revenue is needed,” then it will probably have to come from regressive tax hikes, such as a property tax increase.
-Garcia waited until the eleventh hour of his campaign to quietly offer a tepid endorsement of the union-backed proposals to institute a financial transaction tax (FTT) on Friday, though he offered no specifics on such an idea and a campaign spokesperson told a reporter that Garcia was “not submitting a proposal for a Chicago-specific FTT.”
+Garcia waited until the eleventh hour of his campaign to quietly offer a tepid endorsement of the union-backed proposals to institute a financial transaction tax (FTT), though he offered no specifics on such an idea and a campaign spokesperson told a reporter that Garcia was “not submitting a proposal for a Chicago-specific FTT.”

 Likewise, while Garcia also gave a weak endorsement of replacing the state’s flat income tax rate with a graduated tax rate at the same event and has voiced some support for such a change in the past, a state-level progressive income tax has been largely absent from the campaign thus far.
 But unless the city raises new revenue by taxing the rich, we can be sure that more austerity is on the way.